Home

 The district may pursue disciplinary motion against the coed.

-In addition, a city hall assembly titled: 'How to Speak to Children About College Violence' offered by Alameda County Workplace of Training is scheduled for Wednesday at 6 p.m.
+In addition, a city hall assembly titled: 'The best way to Talk to Children About College Violence' offered by Alameda County Office of Education is scheduled for Wednesday at 6 p.m.

 Quelle: www.ktvu.com